GMBueno/impostor-ai-benchmark/README.md

 # Impostor AI Benchmark

-This project introduces a novel benchmark for evaluating the reasoning, strategic, and deceptive capabilities of large language models (LLMs) through a social deduction game called "Impostor" (based on "Undercover").
+This project introduces a novel benchmark for evaluating the reasoning, strategic, and deceptive capabilities of large language models (LLMs) through a social deduction game (i) called "Impostor" (based on the game "Undercover").

 ## Why This Benchmark?

-Traditional NLP benchmarks (like GLUE or SuperGLUE) are excellent for measuring a model's linguistic capabilities, but they often fall short in assessing more nuanced, human-like skills such as strategic thinking, theory of mind, and deception.
+This benchmark tries to assess more nuanced skills such as strategic thinking, theory of mind, and deception.

 The Impostor AI Benchmark places multiple AI agents in a competitive, multi-round game where they must use natural language to achieve their objectives.
 This dynamic environment serves as a testbed to evaluate how well models can:
 - Generate contextually relevant and strategic language.